I-Am-Jakoby/PowerShell-for-Hackers/Functions/Speak.md

 Using SAPI.SpVoice you will feed strings to the functions to have it speak through your targets speakers using the following syntax

 ```
-speak -Sentence "you have been hacked"
+speak "you have been hacked"

-or

-"you have been hacked" | speak
 ```

 ```